 The Keynote Lecture and Plenary Session Panels for “Transforming Public History from Charleston to the Atlantic World” are Free and Open to the Public, all other conference sessions require conference registration.
-Conference schedule and online registration available in 2017.
+Click here for the Schedule at a Glance.
+Click here for registration.
+The full schedule will be available soon.

 Historian, author, curator and educator, Dr. Lonnie G. Bunch, III is the founding director of the Smithsonian’s National Museum of African American History and Culture.
 In this position he is working to set the museum’s mission, coordinate its fundraising and membership campaigns, develop its collections, establish cultural partnerships and oversee the design and construction of the museum’s building.
 Rooted in his belief that the museum exists now although the building is not in place, he is designing a high-profile program of traveling exhibitions and public events ranging from panel discussions and seminars to oral history and collecting workshops.
 As a public historian, a scholar who brings history to the people, Bunch has spent nearly 30 years in the museum field where he is regarded as one of the nation’s leading figures in the historical and museum community.